Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: The Lagrangian on maximally symmetric spaces

 \section{The Lagrangian on maximally symmetric spaces}

 We are interested in working out the effects of the back-reaction of torsion fluctuations on the Riemannian background.
-In particular, we want to compute the contribution to the beta-function of the $R^2$ term in the higher derivative Lagrangian on a maximally symmetric background.
+In particular, we want to compute the contribution to the beta-function of the $R^2$ term in the higher derivative Lagrangian on a maximally symmetric background \cite{camporesi1992spinor}.
 Such a term is of interest in a cosmological context, since one of the best ways to describe the inflationary epoch is through the Starobinsky Lagrangian \cite{Starobinsky:1980te}.
 Concretely, we will start from an action functional that involves the kinetic terms for the torsion, as well as its couplings to the scalar curvature.
 From the computational viewpoint, we will be working with the spin-parity eigenstates of the torsion.
 These are parameterized by transverse fields, as we have proved in \cite{Martini:2023rnv}.
 Dealing with transverse fields hugely simplifies the differential operators, though, as we shall discuss in section \ref{sect:spectrum-of-diff-constrained}, it introduces some technical complications when we have to evaluate functional traces.
+As mentioned earlier, we will neglect metric fluctuations in the following analysis.
+An intuitive justification for this approximation arises from the perspective of effective field theory.
+Quantum effects of the metric field are generally expected to become significant only near the Planck scale.
+In contrast, torsion fluctuations can become relevant at much lower energy scales.
+For instance, in \cite{Shapiro:2001rz}, it is shown that the mass $m_{Tor}$ of the torsion field must satisfies $m_{\psi} \ll m_{Tor} \ll m_{Planck}$ when requiring unitarity in theories coupling a spinor field of mass $m_\psi$ to torsion.
+This is separation is plausible because in MAGs the torsion and the metric are independent degrees of freedom, allowing them to operate at different energy thresholds.
+In the following sections, we will examine more precisely the conditions under which this approximation holds, while also addressing its compatibility with the stability of the theory.